DenisSerbin/G-Research-Crypto-Forecasting/README.md

 ## Datasets
 The original training dataset is given in three files:
  - 'train.csv' - contains 1-minute volume, open/close/high/low and volume weighted average price for all 13 assets,
-- 'asset_details.csvv' - provides the real name of each cryptoasset and the weight each cryptoasset receives in the metric.
+- 'asset_details.csv' - provides the real name of each cryptoasset and the weight each cryptoasset receives in the metric.
 - 'supplemental_train.csv' - contains more 'train.csv'-type data obtained in real time after the competition deadline passes (still can be useful in mean calculations etc.)

 The files can be downloaded from the competition page [https://www.kaggle.com/competitions/g-research-crypto-forecasting/data](https://www.kaggle.com/competitions/g-research-crypto-forecasting/data)